david-rockwood/fimpad/README.md

 # FIMpad

-A text editor that can do fill-in-the-middle LLM text generation within a text file.
+A text editor that can do Fill-In-the-Middle (FIM) text generation within a text file.

 The first release will likely be in December 2025.

-If you don't mind bugs you can try it early by following the quick start below, or by getting the latest CI artifact build for Linux in the actions tab.

 ---